AIDman/CRSS-SpkrDiar/README.md

 Authors: [Chengzhu Yu](https://sites.google.com/site/chengzhuyu0/home) and [Navid Shokouhi](https://scholar.google.com/citations?user=DHxzPt8AAAAJ&hl=en).

-> We plan to officially realease this toolkit around January, 2017.
+_We plan to officially realease CRSS-SpkrDiar toolkit around January, 2017.
-> As the current version is not stable, we do not recommend you try it.
+As the current version is not stable, we do not recommend you try it.
-> As long as we completed, we will include installation guidance and the recipe to
+As long as we completed, we will include installation guidance and the recipe to reproduce our results._
-> reproduce our results.

 ### Current Stage of Development
 ##### Completed: